 To change IP settings using the web manager you must access the IP Address menu located in the Configuration folder.

 To configure the Switch's IP address:

-Open the Administration folder and click the IP Address menu link.
 The web manager will display the Switch's current IP settings in the IP configuration menu, as seen below.
+To view this window click Administration > IP Address.